What is Submersible Pump?

 Pump Shaft: The main function of the pump shaft is to connect the motor to the impeller, transmit power from the motor, and support the impeller in rotation.

-Impeller: The impeller sucks in and discharges liquid mainly by rotating.
+Impeller: The impeller draws in and discharges liquid mainly by rotating.